Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/README.md

 ***Note: this guide only covers Linux!***
 ## Introduction
 So you want to program your Arduino Uno but you think you dont learn anything doing it with the [Arduino IDE](https://www.arduino.cc/en/Main/Software_)?
 Dont look further, you have came to the **right** place!
 Before we can begin we need some tools (so called toolchain).
-This basically contains avr-gcc(a compiler),avr-libc(avr-library) and avr-dude(a program to upload our code to the Arduino).
+This basically contains avr-gcc(a compiler), avr-libc(avr-library) and avr-dude(a program to upload our code to the Arduino).

 ## Prerequiste
 **1) Install AVR-GCC:**